gariraelack62/product-performance-analytics-saas/README.md

 🚀 End-to-end analytics solution using Python, SQL, and Power BI
 📈 Focus: Activation, Adoption, and Churn Reduction
 🧠 Includes KPI design, data modelling, and stakeholder insights
+📌 Designed to simulate real-world product analytics challenges in a SaaS environment

 Developed an end-to-end product and performance analytics solution for a B2B SaaS CRM, enabling KPI tracking, user behaviour analysis, and data-driven decision-making to improve activation, engagement, and reduce churn.